OpenEx-Platform/docs/docs/deployment/ecosystem/injectors.md

 !!! tip "Tips"

-      If you want to learn more about the concept and features of injectors, you can have more info [here](../usage/injectors.md).
+      If you want to learn more about the concept and features of injectors, you can have more info [here](../../usage/injectors.md).

+!!! question "Injectors list"

+    You are looking for the available injectors?
+The list is in the [OpenBAS Ecosystem](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## Installation

 ### Built-in injectors

 Some injectors such as email, SMS, media pressure, etc. are directly embedded into the application.
 To configure them, just add the proper configuration parameters in your platform configuration.

 ### External (Python) injectors